jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

             return True
         else:
             return False
-        if not p and q:
+        if not p and not q:
             return False
-        return not p and q
+        return not (p or q)

   still green.
 I use a `conditional expression`_